-4 tried and tested ways which will make your Accountancy practice’s marketing constant (and effective)
+4 tried and tested ways to keep your Accountancy practice’s marketing constant (and effective)

 When your clients are screaming out for their accounts to be finalised, it’s very tempting to pull back on your marketing.
 After all – the thinking goes – if you are too busy to get everything done then it’s best to prioritise client work over everything else.
 However, the Catch 22 is that stopping your marketing often leads to a drought of good leads, and therefore, clients down the line.
 This is why iwoca asked me to write this article for their blog, on how to keep your marketing going throughout the upcoming busy season.
 The article was originally published here.

 Why it’s tempting to stop marketing when you are too busy

 If you are sitting looking at a backlog of March and December year-end accounts and know you still have to make a dent in your personal tax returns, it is very tempting to stop marketing.
 After all, your marketing isn’t going to exactly help you pay your bills right now, or support you and your team to hit all of your pressing client deadlines.

 I was talking to a potential member of The Accountants Millionaires’ Club recently and he had become concerned about the lack of new leads coming through.
 And you guessed it, they were a little short on resources and their blogging, and potentially their wider marketing activities, had been put on a six-month pause.
 That’s the reality of marketing.
 If you stop it or only do it half-heartedly, you will either put a handbrake on the number of referrals you can produce or stop the flow completely.